 Vision 2025 Programme Boards: These boards will manage the delivery of each of the priorities in the plan and report progress to the Strategic Overview Board.
-A programme and project management approach will be used to ensure the outconted at the plan in Vision 2025 are realised.
+A programme and project management approach will be used to ensure the outcomes developed in Vision 2025 are realised.